-The tidal storage volume is defined as half the total discharge less the river discharge (ie0Tqx,t-qrdt/2) (Zhang et al., 2015).
+The tidal storage volume (or tidal prism) is defined as half the total discharge less the river discharge (i.e. 0Tqx,t-qrdt/2) (Zhang et al., 2015).
 This is essentially the water stored in the system over a tidal cycle and is derived by assuming that the river discharge is approximately constant over the length of the estuary and that the tidal flood and ebb discharge are equal.
 This tidal storage volume has been shown to be equivalent to the geometric volume given by the volume between the slack water surfaces over the reach where the flow reverses plus the volume between high and low water surfaces further upstream.
 More remarkably this volume remains approximately constant for the various river discharge conditions considered (when imposed with an invariable tidal forcing) (Zhang et al., 2015).
 When there is little or no river flow, this volume is occupied by the tide.
 As the river flow increases, a backwater effect is established reducing the tidal volume and replacing it with stored river water during the flood and evacuating this stored volume on the ebb.
 This is illustrated schematically in Figure 9.

 From the above we can conclude that the volume stored during the flood is equal to the volume of river inflow over the same period.
 The ebb discharge includes this stored volume and the river inflow over the ebb.
 There is therefore a mass balance of river waters.
-Once corrected for river discharge and the volume stored on the flood, the actual flood and ebb tidal discharges are symmetric and result in a mass balance of tidal waters.
+Once corrected for river discharge and the volume stored on the flood, the actual flood and ebb tidal discharges are symmetric resulting in a mass balance of tidal waters.
 When the river inflow over the period is added on the flood (or subtracted on the ebb), the tidal storage volume is obtained.
 This volume includes the contribution from the river, which is stored on the flood and released on the ebb, and remains approximately constant regardless of changes in discharge.
 As to be expected, tidal storage volume is larger than the tidal discharge when the river flow is significant, but converge to be equivalent, as the river flow reduces to zero.
-The fact that tidal storage volume for given tidal conditions, is invariant with river discharge conditions suggests that the tidal propagation, tidal asymmetry and water surface slope adjust in such a way that the volume stored over a tide remains constant.
+The fact that tidal storage volume for given tidal conditions, is invariant with river discharge conditions suggests that the tidal propagation, tidal asymmetry and water surface slope adjust in such a way that the volume stored over a tidal period remains constant.
 The constant tidal storage volume implies a constant ebb tidal energy, as shown in Figure 6a, because the same amount of water is released completely over the ebb, regardless of the discharge rate.

 5.3 The mechanism of energy dissipation

 As a tidal wave propagates into a shallow estuary, it is modified due to many influences, including along channel changes in width, variations in propagation speed due to the influence of intertidal storage, varying bed forms (and hence bed friction conditions), the blocking (on the flood) and enhancing (on the ebb) effect of any river discharge.
-As well as determining the character of the tidal wave (propagating, standing or more likely some combination) these various mechanisms contribute spatial adjustment of the tidal asymmetry.
+As well as determining the character of the tidal wave (propagating, standing or more likely some combination) these various mechanisms contribute to the spatial adjustment of the tidal asymmetry.